 Yes.
 A body having zero velocity has a constant acceleration of zero.

-If the velocity is constant then there is no acceleration.
-The acceleration is zero.
+Yes.
+If the velocity doesn't change, there is zero acceleration.

 Asked By Wiki User